ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

 the ESMValTool development and make it more complex for developers to contribute.

-This document outlines the key principles and proposals of an updated ESMValTool policy on backward compatbility.
+This document outlines the key principles of an updated ESMValTool policy on backward compatibility.

 Definitions
 -----------